-- Exploring Medicine In Honduras.
+- Exploring Medicine in Honduras.
 Location: Honduras, rural mountain communities near town of La Esperanza.
 Duration: 2 weeks (March/April).
-Offered annually through Duke University School of Medicine as INTERDIS-423C, with completion of INTERDIS-423C (Exploring Medicine: Cross-Cultural Challenges to Medicine in the 21st Century) as a prerequisite.
+Offered annually through Duke University School of Medicine as INTERDIS-423C, with completion of INTERDIS-422C (Exploring Medicine: Cross-Cultural Challenges to Medicine in the 21st Century) as a prerequisite.
 Arranged in collaboration with Heifer International.
 Description: Nursing and medical students and faculty work together in a medical outreach team to provide outpatient medical care and health education to indigenous people in isolated mountain communities. - Barbados Polyclinics.
 Location: Barbados.
 Duration: 2 weeks (August).
 Arranged in collaboration with Barbados Ministry of Health and Barbados Community College.
 Description: The 8 Barbados polyclinics, operated by the Ministry of Health, are multi-service outpatient facilities which provide public health and primary care clinic services (including antenatal/postnatal, pediatric, mental health, chronic disease management, dental and environmental health services, and home visits).
 Students are assigned to a clinic and provide hands-on care under the supervision of its staff. - Nicaragua.
 Location: Managua, Nicaragua.
 Duration: 2 weeks (August).
 Arranged in collaboration with Universidad Politécnica de Nicaragua (UPOLI).
 Prerequisite: conversational Spanish.
-Description: Each Duke student is paired with a UPOLI nursing student for clinical rotations (which include primary care/public health at public health centers, conducting community and environmental health assessments, participating in a health fair, conducting home health visits focused on health promotion/disease prevention), and an inter-institutional student seminar.
+Description: Each Duke student is paired with a UPOLI nursing student for clinical rotations (which include primary care/public health at public health centers, conducting community and environmental health assessments, participating in a health fair, conducting home health visits focused on health promotion/disease prevention), and an inter-institutional student seminar. - St. Vincent and the Grenadines.
+Location: The Caribbean islands of St. Vincent and the Grenadines.
+Duration: 2 weeks (August).
+Arranged in conjunction with St. Vincent and the Grenadines Community College and the Ministry of Health (MOH).
+Description: DUSON students are attached in pairs to three of the eight MOH health centers reflecting urban, rural, and suburban districts.
+Students rotate through primary care/public health care clinics, visit neighborhoods conducting community and environmental assessments, participate in home visits and environmental health inspections, and discover the relationships among public health, health policy, and civic engagement. - Public and Community Health in China.
+Location: Wuhan, China, the capital of Hubei province, is the most populous city in central China.
+Duration: 2 weeks (August).
+Arranged in conjunction with Wuhan University.
+Description: ABSN students will immerse into a public/community health experience that will feature learning about the health and public health systems of China; rotate through community health clinics in urban and rural areas allowing for understanding similarities and differences in the settings, the people, and health requirements; visit other public health agencies to understand how core public health principles are addressed, Attention to cultural sites and understanding cultural practices will also be provided.

 • Tanzania.
-Location: Ntagacha, Tanzania.
+Location: Ntagacha, Tarime District, Tanzania.
 Duration: 2 weeks (August).
 Arranged in collaboration with Teamwork City of Hope (TCOH), a children's home on a self-sustaining campus in a rural setting dedicated to addressing the orphan crisis and the issue of chronic poverty by meeting basic needs, providing education and health care, and leadership development.
 ABSN students in this remote rural location will implement community health principles and practices, including health promotion and disease prevention interventions for the children, TCOH complex, and the surrounding community.
-Students will live in the mission's house on the campus during the 2-week experience.
+Students live in the mission's house on the campus during the 2-week experience.

 Cultural Immersion Residency Programs for Graduate Students.
-Cultural immersion residency programs for MSN students are tailored to each student's individual program, objectives and requirements.
+Cultural immersion residency programs for MSN students are tailored to each student's individual program, objectives, and requirements.
 Approval of the academic faculty advisor is required; student and advisor collaborate on residency specifics and the number of clinical hours necessary.
 Program sites may vary from year to year.
-Experiences available to MSN students in recent years have included:
+Experiences available to MSN students include: